Natural Barefoot Hoof Trimmer

 Barefoot trimming is a completely different trim than the traditional "pasture trim" that is taught to farriers at "horseshoeing" school.
-True "barefoot trims" achieve a natural, rock hard barefoot hoof.
+I trim for a natural, rock hard barefoot hoof.
 I do not follow "traditional" farrier trimming or shoeing protocol.
 There is a very special and exact way a hoof must be trimmed to achieve rock hard healthy hooves, based on studies from Dr. Hildrud Strasser, Jamie Jackson, Gene Ovniceck, Pete Ramey, Dr. Robert Bowker and Dr. James Rooney, to name just a few.

 The trim I perform is based on the wild horse model, or the Natural Trim.
 I more specifically follow the Natural Balance methods taught by Gene Ovniceck and the barefoot trimming methods of Pete Ramey.
 We want our domestic horses, who have had a life time of shoes and poor trims causing serious pathologies and deformities in their feet, to reform back to a properly shaped hoof that has proper hoof function and mechanics.
 Once we start the healing process, the hoof can regrow a proper hoof capsule.
 Without the proper trim and time, and hoof simply cannot recover.
 Trims must be frequent, at 4 to 6 week intervals.
 A hoof allowed to grow for more than 6 weeks will usually have started to flare and chip again, and will never grow a tight hoof wall and capsule.
 You will always be fighting the hoof pathologies, and never maintaining a rock hard hoof.

 We are basically trying to make the outside of the hoof match the inside of the hoof, as nature intended it to be.